tpietruszka/globality-black/README.md

 ```

 Notes:
+ - The last step above translates into user settings saved in
+`~/.jupyter/lab/user-settings/@ryantam626/`.
  - The extension is applied to all cells in the notebook.
 It can be configured to be applied just to
  the current cell, if interested.
  - The extension is applied to each cell in isolation.
 Hence, if multiple imports appear in different